125huzaif/Automation-project-contactlist-application/README.md

 6) Automation with selenium webdriver and java

 Tool : Excel used for testcase writing
 Testplan : MsWord used for testplan
 Bug report: MS word for BUg report
-Selenium webdriver:  Selenium with java is used for automating the script along with framework TESTNG java versio : java 8+
+Selenium webdriver:  Selenium with java is used for automating the script along with framework TESTNG java version : java 8+
 IDE :   Eclipse